jason-zetaris/spark-website/pandas-on-spark/index.md

 pandas on Spark executes queries completely differently than pandas.

-pandas on Spark converts the query to an unresolved logical plan, optimizes it with Spark, and then executes it.
+pandas on Spark uses lazy evaluation.
+It converts the query to an unresolved logical plan, optimizes it with Spark, and only runs computations when results are requested.

-pandas loads all the data into memory and then executes the query with the pandas engine.
-There are not any query optimization and all the data must be loaded into memory before the query is executed.
+pandas uses eager evaluation.
+It loads all the data into memory and executes operations immediately when they are invoked.  pandas does not apply query optimization and all the data must be loaded into memory before the query is executed.

 When comparing pandas on Spark and pandas, you must be careful to factor in how much time it takes to load the data into memory and how much time it takes to run the query.
 A lot of datasets take a long time to load into pandas.